 Do NOT place objects below the indoor and/or outdoor unit that may get wet.
-Otherwise condensation on the main unit or refrigerant pipes, air filter dirt or drain blockage may cause dripping, and objects under the unit may get dirty or damaged.
+In this condition, condensation on the main unit or refrigerant pipes, air filter dirt or drain blockage may cause dripping.
+This results in fouling or failure of the object which is located beneath the unit.